Tracking protection (formerly Stealth Mode)

 Note that to be able to filter traffic, AdGuard applications 'intercept' browser-to-server requests.
 Requests to ad, tracking, and phishing servers may be altered before sending them to the server or blocked completely.
 Same goes for the Hide Referer from third parties option: AdGuard intercepts HTTP(S) requests, in particular to remove or change the Referer header if this option is enabled.
 However, it happens only after these requests “leave” the browser.
 This means that if you monitor Referer inside the browser (for example, with the help of Chrome's Developer Tools), you will see the original Referer because the request hasn't reached AdGuard yet.
 You can use software like Fiddler to make sure that Referer gets altered correctly.

-On the other hand, due to the nature of all browser extensions, AdGuard Browser Extension works 'inside' the browser.
+Due to the nature of all web browser extensions, AdGuard Browser Extension instead works 'inside' the web browser.
 It will alter the Referer right then and there, so Developer Tools will show the desired Referer for your requests.

 Hide User-Agent